5 Stars From WWE #ExtremeRules

 What a slimy piece of shit Seth Rollins is.
 The ending of the main event cage match between Orton and Rollins for the WWE Championship saw Seth Rollins use the RKO on Randy Orton then weasel his way out of the cage.
 As Extreme Rules was going off the air, the announce team was arguing about whether or not that was legal, since Rollin’s own stipulation for the match was banning the RKO.
 I’m sure there will be a 20-200 minute talking session to open up Raw dissecting whether this was legal or not, but either way I loved it.
 How much of a dick do you have to be to ban a guy’s finishing move, then not only use that move during the match, but use it to beat him and retain your title?
 That’s next level heel work, and Rollins is the most exciting part of the show.
 One of the friends I was watching this with brought up a great point about the main event scene right now without John Cena – you don’t automatically know who’s going to win.
 With Rollins as the champion, there’s always that chance that he’s going to lose the title, and that makes for exciting, unpredictable TV.

-Posted on April 27, 2015, in Uncategorized and tagged big show, cesaro, extreme rules, kane, neville, randy Orton, roman reigns, seth rollins, sheamus, wwe, wwe network.
+Posted on April 27, 2015, in Average Blog Posts and tagged big show, cesaro, extreme rules, neville, randy Orton, roman reigns, seth rollins, sheamus, WWE, wwe network.
 Bookmark the permalink.
 Leave a comment.